pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 Metadynamic recrystallization occurs after a prior incomplete dynamic recrystallization during deformation replaces the static mechanism in this case.
 The kinetics resemble the ones of static recrystallization, but the grain sizes those of dynamic recrystallization.
 The equations shown here were originally given by Hodgson [^Hodgson1992].
-The Zener-Holomon-Parameter used in metadynamic recrystallization is equal to that of the prior deformation step (like with strain rate in static recrystallization above).
+The Zener-Holomon-Parameter used in metadynamic recrystallization is equal to that of the prior deformation step except the actual temperature $T$
+(like with strain rate in static recrystallization above).

 The metadynamically recrystallized volume fraction of the microstructure is given as: